MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - Light: Floor after Caretaker that has the first fragment for the platforming segment.
 Door is on the wall, shard is hidden in the ceiling.
 - Stop: Third fragment for the platforming segment.
 Directly beneath the hidden chest room.
 - Guardian: After Exhibition, take the left staircase up one level then turn left and go to the edge.
 Shard is floating in the air.
 Door is hidden above the stairs, behind a pillar.
 - Kill: On the third floor after Exhibition, there are rooms with 2 Taken Centurions.
-Shard is floating on the wall facing final encounter.
-Room is in one of the Centurion arenas.
+Shard is floating on the back wall.
+Door is in one of the right-side rooms.

 ## Glyph Room {#glyphs}
 There are 27 interactables that each have a glyph.
 Walking near it will change the radar location to the name of the corresponding glyph - these need to be memorized for callouts.
 There is a 28th glyph which is just an empty circle with an ordinary black background, which denotes a lack of a glyph.